Pamela Austin: Career

 In addition to appearing in two Elvis Presley films, in 1964–1967 Austin gained fame for a long series of popular automobile television commercials (and print ads) for Dodge (the Charger, Coronet, Polara, and other models).
 As the perky "Dodge Rebellion Girl", she appeared in around twenty commercials as a damsel in distress: menaced by sharks, falling from a drawbridge, a roof, a cargo plane, etc. Her tag line at the end of each ad was "The Dodge Rebellion wants you!"

 The ad series led to numerous film and television offers and a three-page profile in TV Guide (August 20–26, 1966).
-By 1968, Dodge executives felt Austin's popularity was overshadowing the cars and began a new "Dodge Fever" campaign with a different model, Joan Anita Parker.
+By 1968, Dodge executives mistakenly felt that Austin's popularity was overshadowing the cars.
+They began a new "Dodge Fever" campaign with a different model, Joan Anita Parker, who was instantly forgotten.

 In August 1967, she starred in the adventure-comedy film The Perils of Pauline based on the silent cliff-hanger serial.
 Posters for the film referenced her Dodge commercials: That "Rebellion Girl" is dodgin' unbelievable perils...

 In 1968, she was a semi-regular on the hit comedy series Rowan & Martin's Laugh-In during its first season.
 Austin performed in various comedy sketches, song-and-dance numbers, and pre-filmed segments, including an early music video for "Buy For Me The Rain" by The Nitty Gritty Dirt Band.